The Lower Merion Soccer Club is the result of the merger of four small soccer

 Miguel Nuila became the second coach in LMSC history to be a two time winner of the LMSC Coach Of The Year Award.

 Nuila previously won the award in 1999.
-The other two time recipient of the award is Casey Ichniowski, head coach
+The other two time recipient of the award was Casey Ichniowski, head coach

 for the LMSC Heart.